Visitor’s visa and residence permit

 - Those who do not reside in Norway, or have an employer or client in Norway who can provide a suitable place to stay when entering Norway, must stay in a quarantine hotel for the first 10 days after entry to Norway.

 The Norwegian health authorities are responsible for the new rules (external website).

 You will find relevant information regarding entry and quarantine requirements on the following websites:

 Please note that the final control of the entry conditions occurs when you cross the Schengen external border.

 Due to the Covid-19 pandemic our ability to provide services for applicants who wish to apply for visas and residence permits has been affected.

 Please note the following:

-VFS Global: VFS Global's Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
+VFS Global: VFS' Visa Application Centers in Nairobi, Kampala, Dar es Salaam and Addis Ababa are open, but with reduced capacity.
 Please visit www.vfsglobal.com for more information and to make an appointment.

-DNA-tests: To protect the applicants and our staff from the risk of contracting Covid-19, it is not possible for the missions in Addis Ababa and Khartoum to collect DNA-samples at this time.
+DNA-tests: To protect applicants and our staff from the risk of contracting Covid-19, it is not possible for the missions in Khartoum and Nairobi to collect DNA-samples at this time.
 As soon as the situation changes we will start contacting applicants to make appointments for DNA-testing.
-DNA-samples may be collected at our missions in Nairobi and Kampala.
+DNA-samples may be collected at our missions in Addis Ababa and Kampala.

 Representation agreements: Due to the Covid-19 pandemic the representation agreement Norway has with Sweden in Addis Ababa has been temporarily suspended until further notice.